 Every brand needs a purpose.
-It’s that “why” that drives it forward and gives it a reason to exist.
+It’s that “why” that drives it forward and gives a business its reason to exist.
 What keeps it going?
 Why should anyone be interested in what it’s doing?
-The answer is the purpose.
+The answer is brand purpose.

 Your brand purpose gives your clients a compelling reason to take you up on your offers.
 It’s the desired result that they’re seeking — the solution to the problem they’re facing.
 It’s how you explain the value of what you do.